 Another interesting polymorph pair is marcasite and pyrite.
 Both minerals are composed of iron sulfide.
 But where no one could ever confuse diamond and graphite, it can be difficult to tell pyrite and marcasite apart.
 In fact pyrite is often sold under the name marcasite in the gemstone trade.
 But despite their apparent similarities, they have some important differences, such that one can be used as a gem material while the other cannot.

-> Marcasite tends to be lighter in color, and is sometimes referred to as "white iron pyrite."
+Marcasite tends to be lighter in color, and is sometimes referred to as "white iron pyrite".
 Sometime marcasite has a greenish tint, or a multi-colored tarnish that is the result of oxidation.
 But marcasite has an unstable orthorhombic crystal structure and is liable to crumble and break apart.
 In some cases marcasite will react with moisture in the air to produce sulfuric acid.
 For these reasons marcasite is never used in jewelry.
-When a gemstone is sold as marcasite you can be quite sure it is actually pyrite.
+When a gemstone is sold as marcasite you can be quite sure that it is actually pyrite.

 I was very happy with the simplicity and prices of gemselect.com. the sites filters and navigation style made it simple to find exactly what I was looking for.
 I will definitely be buying from gemselect ago.
 Compared to other online stone sellers, the prices and availability of gemselect was amazing.